by-jp/www.byjp.me/content/notes/twitter/13429924068/index.md

 - imported
 - from-twitter
 ---
 Blinker your face… book newsfeed!
-Facebook becomes boring and you can do work http://toys.byjp.me/blinkers/
+Facebook becomes boring and you can do work {{% linkrot "http://toys.byjp.me/blinkers/" %}}